indeox/bc-induction-website/README.md

 ### Prerequisites

 To begin to use the induction program you must have `npm` installed.
-If you do not, download it here
+If you do not, download it here.

 * [NPM](https://www.npmjs.com/get-npm) - Used to install the key dependencies needed to run the induction

+# Optional

+* [git](https://gist.github.com/derhuerst/1b15ff4652a867391f03) - Needed if you want to clone the directory directly

 ### Installing

-1) First clone the repository
+1) First clone the repository.
 ```
 git clone git@github.com:chrismphilp/bc-induction-website.git
 ```
-2) Then, change or `cd` into the cloned directory
+2) Then, change or `cd` into the cloned directory.

 ```
 cd bc-induction-website
 ```

-3) Run the below command on the root of the directory
+3) Run the below command on the root of the directory.
 ```
 npm install
 ```
-4) Finally run this command
+4) Finally run this command.
 ```
 npm start
 ```